davidjt01/CW2024/README.md

 * Class Name Change: The class was renamed from WinImage to WinDisplay.
 * Class Documentation: Added class-level Javadoc comments to describe the purpose of the WinDisplay class.

+### Destructible
+The Destructible class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.entities.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the Destructible interface.

+### ActiveActorDestructible to DestructibleEntity
+The ActiveActorDestructible class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.entities.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the DestructibleEntity class.

+### ActiveActor to Entity
+The ActiveActorDestructible class was modified to Entity.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.entities.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the Entity class.

 ### LevelParent
 The LevelParent class was modified.
 Below are the key changes: